Ginger Snaps Baking Affairs

 Store any leftover cookies in an airtight container on the counter for up to 5 days.

-Mocha Reese's Pieces cookies
+Mocha Reese's Pieces cookies.

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
+Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.

-More Candy Cookie Recipes To Try:
+More Cookie Recipes

-• Almond Joy Cookies
+• Mini M&M Cookies

-• Junior Mint Chocolate Chip Cookies
+• Reese's Chocolate Chip Cookies

 Mocha Reese's Pieces Cookies

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-These Mocha Reese's Pieces Cookies are beyond soft, chewy, and have the perfect flavor ratio between chocolate and coffee.
+These mocha Reese's Pieces cookies are beyond soft, chewy, and have the perfect flavor ratio between chocolate and coffee.
 Combine all of that with Reese's Pieces and you have the ultimate cookie!

-5 from 1 vote
+5 from 4 votes

 Print Recipe Pin Recipe

-Prep Time 15 mins
+Prep Time 15 minutes mins

-Cook Time 12 mins
+Cook Time 12 minutes mins

-Chilling Time 1 hr
+Chilling Time 1 hour hr

-Total Time 1 hr 30 mins
+Total Time 1 hour hr 30 minutes mins

 Course Dessert